swift-server/swift-aws-lambda-runtime/readme.md

 # Swift AWS Lambda

-This library is designed to allow writing AWS Lambdas using the Swift programming language.
+This library is designed to simplify implementing an AWS Lambda using the Swift programming language.

 ## Getting started